thuloj/ShouldIApply/README.md

-# Simple Counter Chrome Extension
+# Job Match Analysis Chrome Extension

-A basic Chrome extension that displays a counter that increments when clicked.
+A basic Chrome extension that reports whether or not you should apply to the job you're viewing.

 ## How to Test the Extension